Trina0224/3chatbots/README.md

 9. ~white out history and hightlight current messages.~
 10. ~Put Disable/Enable Chatbot Funcion.~
 11. ~Add an area for chat in sequencial.~
-12. Chat in one container is not so good. have to do some improvement.
+12. ~Chat in one container is not so good. have to do some improvement.~
 13. Gemini, Claude cannot read image from hyperlink.
 14. ~Will design photo inputs for Claude.~
+15. Claude API always take long time to resposne in the bay area.
+Can put some waiting hints or something...